RackEmApp/releasenotes/README.md

 # RackEmApp Release Notes
 *Platform - 13th April 2024*
- - Fixed issue with Stripe checkout not completing correctly when returned back to RackEmAPp
+ - Fixed issue with Stripe checkout not completing correctly when returned back to RackEmApp
+ - Added Averages Name property to allow for a button to be added in the app
+ - Fixed issue where Predetermined Knockout rounds were not editable

 *Platform - 12th April 2024*
  - Fixed issue saving "result based on match sections" property in league table profile